Oscott (ward): Population

 The 2001 Population Census recorded that there were 24,073 people living in the ward.
 9.4% (2,273) of the ward's population consists of ethnic minorities which is low compared to the average percentage of 29.6% for Birmingham.

 Local politics

-After the 2022 local elections, the ward of Oscott is represented on Birmingham City Council by Barbara Dring of the Labour Party and Darius Sindhu of the Conservative Party.
+After the most recent local council elections in 2026, the ward of Oscott is represented on Birmingham City Council by Graham Green and Martin McAuley, both of Reform UK.

 The ward has adopted a Ward Support Officer.

 Oscott Ward Local Action Plan

 The Oscott Ward Local Action Plan was a locally organised plan to improve the quality of living within the ward during 2004 and 2005.
 Through funding from the Neighbourhood Renewal Fund, problems raised by local residents such as vandalism, anti-social behaviour and the cleanliness of the area were tackled.